 Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist IN NETWORK There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-OUT OF NETWORK There is no coinsurance, copayment, or deductible for members eligible Acupuncture for chronic low back pain Covered services include: for this preventive screening.
-IN NETWORK
+OUT OF NETWORK There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
+Acupuncture for chronic low back pain Covered services include: IN NETWORK

-Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances:
+What you must pay when you get these services Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: OUT OF NETWORK